 - Make the case!
 How will their donation be invested?
 (E.g: “A $50 donation will provide 2 medical exams for persons without health care options.”)

-- Post a copy of the article and giving request in your Facebook and other social media avenues, and ask that people Share the content within their networks.
+- Post a copy of the article and give request in your Facebook and other social media avenues, and ask that people Share the content within their networks.
 (Replace your regular background image with that of the CTA’s.)

 3. Add Donate Now to Facebook